tangowithcode/tango_with_django_2/manuscript/chapter10-cookies.md

 By default, browser-length sessions are disabled.
 You can enable them by modifying your Django project's `settings.py` module.
 Add the variable `SESSION_EXPIRE_AT_BROWSER_CLOSE`, setting it to `True`.

 Alternatively, persistent sessions are enabled by default, with `SESSION_EXPIRE_AT_BROWSER_CLOSE` either set to `False`, or not being present in your project's `settings.py` file.
-Persistent sessions have an additional setting, `SESSION_COOKIE_AGE`, which allows you to specify the age of which a cookie can live to.
+Persistent sessions have an additional setting, `SESSION_COOKIE_AGE`, which allows you to specify how long the cookie can live for.
 This value should be an integer, representing the number of seconds the cookie can live for.
 For example, specifying a value of `1209600` will mean your website's cookies expire after a two week (14 day) period.

-Check out the available settings you can use on the [official Django documentation on cookies](https://docs.djangoproject.com/en/1.9/ref/settings/#session-cookie-age) for more details.
+Check out the available settings you can use on the [official Django documentation on cookies](https://docs.djangoproject.com/en/2.0/ref/settings/#session-cookie-age) for more details.
 You can also check out [Eli Bendersky's blog](http://eli.thegreenplace.net/2011/06/24/django-sessions-part-i-cookies/) for an excellent tutorial on cookies and Django.

 ## Clearing the Sessions Database
 Sessions accumulate easily, and the data store that contains session information does too.
 If you are using the database backend for Django sessions, you will have to periodically clear the database that stores the cookies.
 This can be done using `$ python manage.py clearsessions`.
-The [official Django documentation](https://docs.djangoproject.com/en/1.9/topics/http/sessions/#clearing-the-session-store) suggests running this daily as a [Cron job](https://en.wikipedia.org/wiki/Cron).
+The [Django documentation](https://docs.djangoproject.com/en/2.0/topics/http/sessions/#clearing-the-session-store) suggests running this daily as a [Cron job](https://en.wikipedia.org/wiki/Cron).
 If you don't, you could find your app's performance begin to degrade when it begins to experience more and more users.

 ## Basic Considerations and Workflow
 When using cookies within your Django application, there are a few things you should consider.